tribalthirst/tribalthirst/src/ux/content/posts/5-questions-reviews.md

 ---
 title: "The Anatomy of a Review in 5 Questions"
 date: "2017-03-05"
+aliases:
+  - /5-questions-reviews
 categories:
   - "technology"
 tags:
   - "code-reviews"
 ---
 In a few weeks I am going to give a presentation on doing great code reviews.
 Here is a piece that I wrote 5 years ago that captured the 5 W's.
 There are a few changes that I felt were appropriate to make as an update.
-Most importantly, the guidance below doesn't just apply to code reviews, but any review that you may do.
+Most importantly, the guidance below doesn't just apply to code reviews, but any review that you may do.<!--more-->

 ## Who